coderrony/OSTAD-Assignment-Module-5-Github-Actions/README.md

 This repository contains the submission for **Module 5 Assignment**, focused on implementing a full CI/CD pipeline.
 The pipeline automates testing, artifact management, and deployment of a Node.js application to a self-hosted environment (AWS EC2).

 ## 📌 Project Overview
-The main goal of this project is to demonstrate how to use **GitHub Actions** to build a professional deployment workflow.
+The primary objective of this project is to demonstrate how to utilize **GitHub Actions** to create a professional deployment workflow.

 ### 🌟 Key Features:
 - **Automated Testing:** Runs application checks on every push.